goncalo-rodrigues/DroidCipher/README.md

     * Restart the computer

-  * Turn on bluetooth and make and make it visible
+  * Turn on bluetooth and make it visible

   * Run the command: python DroidCipher.py.
 The terminal location should be: Proj-SIRS16-17-G4/Python.